 - 11th-Hour Superpower: Only becomes available during the final dungeon.
+Furthermore, if the right choices are made, they can obtain Angel's Reincarnation skill.

 - Hermaphrodite: Thanks to being a fusion of Serph and Sera.

-- Meaningful Name: Subverted in regards to their elemental association.
+- Subverted in regards to their elemental association.
 Seraph is not associated with Expel-elemental attacks as their name would imply.

 - Non-Elemental: Seraph has no elemental alignment.